 - Does CBC/Radio-Canada protect the personal information collected when I use CBC/Radio-Canada digital services?

 Yes.
 CBC/Radio-Canada applies strict measures to protect the personal information that it collects.
-All personal information collected is governed by the federal Privacy Act and by CBC/Radio-Canada’s Personal Information policy.
-This protection may, however, be revoked should the legality of your communications be in question.
+All personal information collected is governed by the federal Privacy Act and by CBC/Radio-Canada’s Personal Information policy and Privacy Protection.
+This protection may, however, be revoked should the legality of your communications be in question. .

-- Does CBC/Radio-Canada use tools such as web analytics?
+- Does CBC/Radio-Canada use tools such as web analytics software, data management platforms, customer relationship management, or advertising targeting technology?

 Yes.
-Information from Web analytics is not used to identify you; it is used in an aggregate manner for statistical analysis purposes.
-CBC/Radio-Canada collects information using digital markers and after analyzes traffic data in order to evaluate use of its digital platforms and to optimize the online experience.
-This data may also be used for research, planning and reporting purposes.
+Most of this data is aggregated and used for statistical analysis purposes.
+CBC/Radio-Canada collects information using digital markers and analyzes data to evaluate the performance of its digital platforms and to optimize the online experience.
+This data is used for research, planning and reporting purposes.
+It is also used to provide an enhanced experience - Allowing CBC/Radio-Canada to make better recommendations, serve more relevant ads, helping CBC/Radio-Canada make more content that is relevant for you.

-CBC/Radio-Canada may work with third-party providers for web analyses, in which circumstances it requires that IP addresses be depersonalized.
-CBC/Radio-Canada also requires, through appropriate contract clauses, that any data so collected not be used for any other purpose without the Corporation’s prior written consent and that the third party provide a level of protection equivalent to the Personal Information and Privacy Protection policy.
+CBC/Radio-Canada may work with third-party providers for web analytics, in which circumstances it requires that IP address be depersonalized.
+CBC/Radio-Canada may work with third-party providers for Single Sign On which will require IP addresses, email, and device fingerprinting information to be shared across multiple third parties.
+In such case, CBC/Radio-Canada requires, through appropriate contract clauses, that any data so collected not be used for any other purpose without the Corporation’s prior written consent and that the third party provide a level of protection equivalent to the one used by CBC/Radio-Canada to protect its own information as per its Personal Information and Privacy Protection policy.

 - What security protocols are used when I use social media?